 - Arrows: A simple arrow pointing to the next page can visually guide the reader.
 Ensure the arrow is unambiguous and consistently used throughout the document.

 - Numbered Sequences: When dealing with multi-step instructions, numbering each step and clearly indicating the continuation of the sequence helps maintain order.
-For example, "Step 3 (Continued)" on the next page.
+As an example, "Step 3 (Continued)" on the next page.

 -